tstatler/doctools/guides/node/releasenotes/README.md

 * Add support to associate Node.ACS applications with Appcelerator Dashboard organizations.
 Add the `--org <ORGANIZATION_ID>` option when running `acs` commands, such as when creating new applications or viewing aggregate application information.
+To use this functionality with Appcelerator Studio, you need to upgrade your Studio to version 3.3.0.

 * Add support to use Node cluster to fork child processes in standard Node.ACS applications.
 This is not supported for applications that use the MVC framework.